samirahmedmustafa/etcd_configuration/README.md

   tar -xzf etcd-v3.6.7-linux-amd64.tar.gz
   cp etcd-v3.6.7-linux-amd64/etcd* /usr/bin/

-- Create the systemd service files for the 2 servers as mentioned in the links [server1](SERVER1etcd.service) and [server2](SERVER2etcd.service)
+- Create the systemd service files for the 2 servers as mentioned in the links [server1](SERVER1etcd.service) and [server2](SERVER2etcd.service) those files should be renamed to etcd.service in the 2 servers

-- Start etcd services
+- Start etcd services in the 2 servers

+	systemctl daemon-reload
+	systemctl start etcd